SETIatHCRO/ATA-Utils/notebooks/OvernightSNAP/readme.md

 Python notebook to read in pkl files from a long overnight SNAP observation and plot the results.

+NOTE: You need to use Python 2.7!
+The Pkl module used does not support usage with Python 3.0.

 You need to install Jypyter Notebook [https://test-jupyter.readthedocs.io/en/latest/install.html]

 To run, download this code, and in this directory "jupyter notebook".
 In the browser window that pops up select OvernightSNAP.ipynb